-All students must register in person on the dates given in this calendar.
-Evening course registration sessions will be held at the beginning of each course.
+All students should register in person on the dates given in this calendar or in the local Community Education Bulletin.
+Evening course registration sessions will be held however, during the first two weeks at the beginning of each semester.
 Full-time students must bring with them either.